RakhithJK/spyder-ide-spyder-wiki/Spyder-Internals.md

 ## spyderlib
 This is the actual main module of Spyder.

-The name spyderlib is due to the existence of another project with the spyder
+The name `spyderlib` is due to the existence of another project named "spyder."

 ### locale
 The translations of the interface for Spyder are stored in this folder.
 Currently Spyder has translations available for Spanish (es) and French (fr).